 KrinnuckHillAchill IslandIslandCruinneog A name in Irish also Doogort Hill an extra name in English (Ir.
 Cruinneog [Siúlóidí Acla*], 'little round one')MayoCounty, in Binnion List, Banded psammitic and pelitic schists.
 Bedrock

 Reachable "On Foot " Y Height:214mOS 1:50k Mapsheet: 22,30Grid Reference: F68102 07914 Place visited by 25 members.
-Recently by: Fergalh, markmjcampion, frankmc04, Oileanach, David-Guenot, Garmin, chalky, garrettd, Tran, millsd1, eamonoc, turfymccloud, moggy40t, moggy40, paulocon, liz50, shaunkelly I have climbed this summit: NO (You need to be a logged-in member to change this.)
+Recently by: Fergalh, markmjcampion, frankmc04, Oileanach, David-Guenot, Garmin, chalky, garrettd, Tran, millsd1, eamonoc, turfymccloud, moggy40t, moggy40, paulocon Island visited by 419 members.
+I have visited this place: NO (You need to be a logged-in member to change this.)I have visited Achill Island: YES (You need to be a logged-in member to change this.)

 This hill is unnamed on OS maps but is mentioned in the Co.
 Mayo Development Plan as Doogort Hill.
 However, a local bi-lingual walking guide names as Cruinneoc (which has here been standardised to Cruinneog), a wonderfully descriptive name for this little round hill.
 The round shape is very evident from the pattern of concentric oval-shaped contours on the map.
 The anglicised form Krinnuck is found on William Bald's map of Mayo (1830).
 This is a good example of how easily local names can be lost and are sometimes unknown even to local authorities in whose area they are located.
 For a walk around the base of Krinnuck, see Siúlóidí Acla, walk F.